 In cooperation with unions, the Ministries of Justice and Labor establish legal health and safety standards for workers, which the National Assembly had not adopted into law by year's end.
 The standards were current and appropriate for the main industries.
-Workers, including foreign workers, do not have the right to remove themselves from unsafe working conditions without losing their jobs.
+Workers do not have the right to remove themselves from unsafe working conditions without jeopardizing their employment.

-The inspector general of labor is responsible for enforcing the law but did not do so effectively.
-Although the number of labor inspectors nearly doubled in 2018, it remained insufficient to detect and deter violations.
-Wage and occupation, safety, and health regulations were not enforced in the informal sector, which included the vast majority of workers.
-Penalties, which usually take the form of minimal fines that have not been adjusted for inflation, were not sufficient to deter violations.
+The Labor Ministry inspector general is responsible for enforcing the Labor Law but did not do so effectively.
+The number of labor inspectors was insufficient to detect and deter violations, and they lacked authority to carry out unannounced inspections and initiate sanctions.
+Wage and occupational safety and health regulations were not enforced in the informal sector, which included the vast majority of workers.
+Penalties, which usually take the form of minimal fines that have not been adjusted for inflation, were not commensurate with those for similar crimes.
 Many persons worked under conditions that endangered their health and safety.